Updated: December 5, 2019

 Up to $605,000 in equity in a home or mobile home.
 Nev.
 Rev. Stat. § § 21.090(1)(l), (m), 115.050.
-You must record a homestead declaration (a form filed with the county recorder’s office to put on record your right to a homestead exemption) before filing for bankruptcy in order to claim this exemption in bankruptcy.
+You must record a homestead declaration (a form filed with the county recorder’s office to put on record your right to a homestead exemption) before filing for bankruptcy to claim this exemption in bankruptcy.

 To learn more, see The Homestead Exemption.

 Example.
-Suppose that you own a home worth $600,000 and owe $200,000 on the mortgage, giving you $400,000 of equity.
+Suppose that you own a home worth $800,000 and owe $200,000 on the mortgage, giving you $600,000 of equity.
 If you file Chapter 7 bankruptcy, you can record and claim the homestead exemption to protect all of the equity in your home.
 The Nevada homestead exemption will protect the full amount of equity in your home.

 Burial plot or funeral service money held in trust.
 Nev.
 Rev. Stat. § § 689.700; 21.090(1)(ff)